Artemiszty/warframe-linux/README.md

 5. Plug in a controller.
 For whatever reason the current version of steam forces Warframe closed if it doesn't detect a controller within the first 5 minutes.
 (You do not have to use a controller to play the game.)

-6. In steam add --firstrun as a launch option, press play

-7. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.
+6. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.

-8. Remove the --firstrun option afterwards.

 For the curious -